medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

 ```

-To aggregate on contacts and report data, join to the `data_record` and `contacts` tables e.g.
+To aggregate on contacts and report data, join to the `data_record` and `contacts` tables as in the example below.
 It is not recommended to redefine columns from `data_record` or `contacts` in these form models, but instead to join to `data_record` in queries.

 ```sql